jsheridanwells/JeremyWells.Io/_posts/2022-01-10-headless-rpi.md

 One way to get around this is to set up your Raspberry Pi code as a remote Git repository, write the files in the local repository, then push them over.
 I used to do that, it's not too complicated, and it you have the advantage of having a local repo to store all of your code and projects and have them last while you change out and reconfigure multiple Raspberry Pi setups.
 [This article]() gives some great instructions on how to go about setting up your own remote Git repository.

-And even easier solution if you're a VS Code user is, using a new plugin, you can access a directory on your Pi via SSH and edit files directly onto the Pi in your code editor.
+An even easier solution if you're a VS Code user is, using a new plugin, you can access a directory on your Pi via SSH and edit files directly onto the Pi in your code editor.

 In VS Code, install the plugin [Remote - SSH](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh).
 Then type `CTRL/CMD + SHIFT + P` and type `Remote - SSH Connect to Host`.
 It will ask for an SSH url (exactly as above), prompt you for a password, then a new VS Code editor will open with access to the Raspberry Pi file system.

+And with all that, you've got an unburdened Raspberri Pi for all your home tinkering.